HB-2737

 Enforcement Authority

 The Attorney General or a county attorney may bring a civil action against a chatbot provider that violates the article.
-Private right of action is available to any user injured by a violation of § 44-1383.01 or § 44-1383.02; a violation of those sections constitutes an injury in fact to a user, eliminating the need to prove separate standing.
+Private right of action is available to any user injured by a violation of § 44-1383.01 or § 44-1383.02; a violation of those sections constitutes an injury in fact to a user, eliminating the need for independent proof of standing.
 The Attorney General is also granted rulemaking authority to implement the article.

 Penalties

-Civil penalty of not more than $5,000 per violation.
+Civil penalty of up to $5,000 per violation.
 Punitive damages available for reckless and knowing conduct.
-Injunctive relief, declaratory relief, and reasonable attorney fees and litigation costs are also available.
-A violation of § 44-1383.01 or § 44-1383.02 constitutes an injury in fact to a user, so actual monetary harm need not be proven.
-The Attorney General or county attorney may also obtain damages, civil penalties, restitution, or other remedies, plus reasonable attorney fees and litigation costs.
+Injunctive relief, declaratory relief, reasonable attorney fees and litigation costs also available.
+A violation of § 44-1383.01 or § 44-1383.02 constitutes an injury in fact, so statutory damages do not require proof of actual monetary harm.
+The Attorney General or county attorney may also obtain damages, civil penalties, restitution, or other remedies.

 Who Is Covered